evmos/docs/docs/protocol/concepts/accounts.md

-The custom Evmos [EthAccount](https://github.com/evmos/evmos/blob/main/types/account.go#L28-L33) satisfies the `AccountI` interface from the Cosmos SDK auth module and includes additional fields that are require for Ethereum type addresses:
+The custom Evmos [EthAccount](https://github.com/evmos/evmos/blob/main/types/account.go#L28-L33) satisfies the `AccountI` interface from the Cosmos SDK auth module and includes additional fields that are required for Ethereum type addresses:

 ```go
 // EthAccountI represents the interface of an EVM compatible account